Back to the Future Part II: Plot

 On October 26, 1985, Dr. Emmett "Doc" Brown arrives unexpectedly in the DeLorean time machine.
 He persuades Marty McFly and his girlfriend, Jennifer Parker, to travel to the future with him and help their future children, with Biff Tannen witnessing their departure.
-They arrive on October 21, 2015, where Doc incapacitates Jennifer electronically leaving her asleep in an alley, explaining that she should not have too much knowledge of future events.
-He has Marty pose as his son and lookalike Marty Jr. to refuse an offer to participate in a robbery with Biff's grandson Griff, thus saving Marty Jr. from prison.
+Once they arrive in 2015, Doc incapacitates Jennifer, leaving her asleep in an alley to avoid letting her learn about her own future.
+Doc explains that their son Marty Jr. will be arrested for participating in a robbery with Biff's grandson Griff, leading to a chain of events that destroys the McFly family.

-Marty switches places with Marty Jr. and refuses Griff's offer, but Griff goads Marty into a fight, and a subsequent hoverboard chase ensues.
+Doc instructs Marty to switch places with the identical Marty Jr. and refuse Griff's offer, but Griff goads Marty into a fight by calling him "chicken", and a subsequent hoverboard chase ensues.
 Griff and his gang are arrested, saving Marty's future children.
 Before rejoining Doc, Marty purchases an almanac containing the results of major sporting events from 1950 to 2000.
 Doc discovers it and warns Marty about profiting from time travel.
 Before Doc can adequately dispose of it, they are interrupted by the police, who have found Jennifer incapacitated and are taking her to her 2015 home.
-They pursue, as does the elderly Biff, who has overheard their conversation and retrieved the discarded almanac.
+They pursue, as does an elderly Biff, who has overheard their conversation and retrieved the discarded almanac.

 Jennifer wakes up in her 2015 home and hides from the McFly family.
-She overhears that her future self's life with Marty is not what she expected, due to his involvement in an automobile accident.
-She witnesses Marty being goaded by his co-worker, Douglas Needles, into a shady business deal, resulting in Marty's firing.
-Jennifer tries to escape the house but faints after encountering her 2015 self.
-While Marty and Doc attend to her, Biff steals the time machine to give the almanac to his younger self, then returns to 2015.
-Marty, Doc, and an unconscious Jennifer return to 1985, unaware of Biff's actions.
-They leave Jennifer on her front porch.
+She overhears that her future life with Marty is not what she expected, due to his involvement in an automobile accident, and witnesses Marty being goaded by his co-worker, Douglas Needles, into a shady business deal, resulting in his firing.
+Jennifer tries to escape the house but faints after encountering her future self.
+Meanwhile, unbeknownst to Marty and Doc, Biff steals the time machine and returns it.
+Marty and Doc return to 1985, leaving an unconscious Jennifer on her front porch to sleep off the day's events as a dream.